CTalexander39/Business-Analyst-Portfolio/Contents Page.md

-# Business Analyst Portfolio
+# 2024 Portfolio

 Hello!
-My name is Tim Campbell and welcome to my Business Analyst portfolio...
+My name is Tim Campbell and welcome to my portfolio...

 I am an aspiring business analyst with experience in using a wide variety of agile & waterfall tools and techniques, paired with a technical background.